superpowr/SimpleRegex/README.md

-## Regularity - Regular expressions for humans
+## SimpleRegex - Regular expressions for humans

-Regularity is a friendly regular expression builder for Ruby.
+SimpleRegex is a friendly regular expression builder for Ruby.
 Regular expressions are a powerful way of pattern-matching against text, but too often they are 'write once, read never'.
 After all, who wants to try and deciper

 ```ruby